zeruhur/loner/en/loner_v3.md

 2. **Test the Uncertainty** – If an outcome isn’t obvious (or if overconfidence tempts fate), consult the Oracle with a **Yes/No question**.
 Use **Tags** to determine if the Protagonist has an [Advantage or Disadvantage](#advantage-and-disadvantage).
 3. **Interpret the Result** – The Oracle’s answer may confirm your expectations or subvert them.
 How does this outcome reshape the scene?
 What new possibilities emerge?

-At first, you may want to follow this structure deliberately, but with practice, it will become second nature  —allowing the story to flow naturally.
+At first, you may want to follow this structure deliberately, but with practice, it will become second nature   — allowing the story to flow naturally.

 ![](diagrams/scene_breakdown.png)